JoaquinQuintana/MATLAB-Volume-depthVolumeColorCoder/README.md

 convert the volume to binary. doubleThreshold must be type double precision [0,1].

-See MATLAB file depthVolumeColorCoder_Examples for examples.
+See MATLAB file depthVolumeColorCoder_Examples for examples or PDF named depthVolumeColorCoder_Examples.